bioolympia/bioolympia/README.md

 -Events & Fundraising: Because it operates as a grassroots initiative, BioOlympia regularly partners with the local Pacific Northwest arts and music scene (including bands like [Electric Sweats](https://electricsweats.net)) to host benefit shows, swap meets, and lab workshops.

+-Networking: Because the lab operates on a do-it-yourself (DIY) and open-science philosophy, BioOlympia welcomes engagement from curious learners and fellow biohackers.
+Feel free to reach out!

+For wider discussions on the DIY biology movement, you can connect with similar grassroots scientists via the Google Groups DIYbio Forum.

 ---

-**Support:** The project relies heavily on community backing and crowdfunding to maintain operations and acquire lab supplies.
+The project relies heavily on community backing and crowdfunding to maintain operations and acquire lab supplies.
 You can view their ongoing fundraising efforts via their [GoFundMe Campaign](https://www.gofundme.com/f/support-bio-olympias-stem-cell-research).

-**Network:** Because the lab operates on a do-it-yourself (DIY) and open-science philosophy, BioOlympia welcomes engagement from curious learners and fellow biohackers.
-Feel free to reach out!
-For wider discussions on the DIY biology movement, you can connect with similar grassroots scientists via the Google Groups DIYbio Forum.

 **Meet the Team:** The lab's operations are run by Matthew Woslum and Zee Zinck.
 To track their latest experiments, lab upgrades, and community events, follow [BioOlympia on Instagram](https://www.gofundme.com/f/support-bio-olympias-stem-cell-research).